 Ladies, stand up for your FAITH.

 For years, people have fought Christianity.
 People naturally push against anything that convicts them of their sin.
-That is no reason for us to back down to them.
+That is no reason for us to be silent.
 Now, that’s also not to say that we are to mount pulpits or soap boxes and scream for our religious rights like wild animals!
 The Bible says, “For whosoever shall be ashamed of me and of my words, of him shall the Son of man be ashamed, when he shall come in his own glory, and in his Father's, and of the holy angels.”
 (Luke 9:26, King James Bible)

 While we are not called to be preachers, we are called to be witnesses of the Grace of God.
 We should never be ashamed to speak up for our Lord and Savior and the blessings He has given us.
 As in everything else, there is a proper way for ladies to stand up for our Faith.